Lindisfarne: Present-day economy

+Lindisfarne is well known for mead.
+When monks inhabited the island, it was thought that if the soul was in God's keeping, the body must be fortified with Lindisfarne mead.
+Lindisfarne Mead is produced at St Aidan's Winery, and sold widely.
+The mead recipe remains a secret of the family which produces it.

+It is possible to see old wooden boats turned upside down on the land, used as sheds.
+It is possible that this type of settlement was used by seafaring Vikings that exploited their ships as protection while away from home.
+These upturned boats near the foreshore provided the inspiration for Spanish architect Enric Miralles' Scottish Parliament Building in Edinburgh.

+Additional points of interest

-St. Mary the Virgin
+Church of St Mary the Virgin

-The parish church stands on the site of the wooden church built by St. Aidan in 635 AD.
-When the abbey was rebuilt by the Normans, the site of the original priory church was redeveloped in stone as the parish church.
-As such it is now the oldest building on the island still with a roof on.
-Remains of the Saxon church exist as the chancel wall and arch.
+The current parish church stands on the site of the wooden church built by St Aidan in AD 635.
+When the site was rebuilt by the Normans, the site of the original abbey church was redeveloped in stone as the parish church.
+It is the oldest building on the island that has been maintained in some fashion, and which has a roof on it.
+Remains of the Anglo-Saxon church exist as the chancel wall and arch.
 A Norman apse (subsequently replaced in the 13th century) led eastwards from the chancel.
 The nave was extended in the 12th century with a northern arcade, and in the following century with a southern arcade.

 After the Reformation the church slipped into disrepair until the restoration of 1860.
 The church is built of coloured sandstone which has had the Victorian plaster removed from it.
 The north aisle is known as the "fishermen's aisle" and houses the altar of St. Peter.
 The south aisle used to hold the altar of St. Margaret of Scotland, but now houses the organ.

 The church is a Grade I listed building number 1042304, listed as part of the whole priory.
 The church forms most of the earliest part of the site and is a scheduled ancient monument number 1011650.
+The Church of St Mary the Virgin has daily services of worship.